 "I want to help you.
 I need to know what's wrong, Tori.
 The doctor's appointment, the talk with Cat, I just want to help you.
 You're my wife; I promised on the day we got married I'd look after you in sickness and in health, for better for worse."

 Tori let a few stray tears roll down her cheeks, she finally looked at him.
-"I'm scared, André."
+"I'm scared, André.
+What if I never feel okay again?"

 He knelt down in front of her.
 "Why?"